syncfusion-content/maui-docs/MAUI/TabView/Tab-Bar-Customization.md

 ## Tab bar placement options

 The .NET MAUI Tab View provides two options for determining how the tab bar aligns relative to the tab content.
 The options are top and bottom.
-It can be done by using the [TabBarPlacement](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TabView.TabBarPlacement.html) property.
+This can be done using the [TabBarPlacement](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TabView.TabBarPlacement.html) property.

 ### Top